Patric Pop delivering results in CASESTUDY: 1664 BLANC

 Patric Pop's role:

-Extension: The campaign was extended 6 months later by adding special offers in bars and stores.
-All the communication was adapted to the specific needs, while respecting the global look and feel.
-All visuals for the five promotions were recreated from existing images of the packshots and rebuilt on the computer.
+The campaign was extended 6 months later by adding special offers in bars and stores.
+All the communication was adapted to the specific needs, while respecting the corporate design, the global look and feel.
+I created all visuals for the five promotions from existing images of the packshots and rebuilt on the computer.
 Items included salesfolders, table-tents, flags and posters, give-aways for every promotion.

 Promoting the 1664 BLANC led to offer lightly salted fortune cookies into which the winning messages